djurasze/SociableDomainUnitTesting/README.md

-maintenance, reliability, and performance by reducing the number of mocks and stubs contracts, using real code interactions, and reducing the need for initializing context for each test.However, it's important to be aware of the potential downsides of sociable tests, such as the risk of creating overly complex logic and the repetition of testing certain parts of the code.
+maintenance, reliability, and performance by reducing the number of mocks and stubs contracts, using real code interactions, and reducing the need for initializing context for each test.
+However, it's important to be aware of the potential downsides of sociable tests, such as the risk of creating overly complex logic and the repetition of testing certain parts of the code.